sm4561/shubham-dsa-practice/README.md

 The Solution.java file containing my code.

 shubham-dsa-practice/
-│
+|
-├── 📁 leetcode/
++-- leetcode/
-│   ├── 📁 1-Two-Sum/
+|   +-- 1-Two-Sum/
-│   │   ├── 📄 README.md         // Problem Description
+|   |   +-- README.md        // Problem Description
-│   │   └── 📄 Solution.java      // My Java Solution
+|   |   +-- Solution.java    // My Java Solution
-│   └── ...
+|   +-- ...
-│
+|
-├── 📁 hackerrank/
++-- hackerrank/
-│   └── ...
+|   +-- ...
-│
+|
-├── 📁 geeksforgeeks/
++-- geeksforgeeks/
-│   └── ...
+|   +-- ...
-│
+|
-└── 📄 README.md                 // You are here!
++-- README.md                // You are here!

 💻 Platforms
-I am actively solving problems from the following platforms to ensure exposure to a wide variety of challenges:
+I am actively solving problems from the following platforms to ensure exposure to a wide variety of challenges.

+Here is where you add your links: Replace the placeholder URLs inside the parentheses () with your actual profile links.

 LeetCode

 HackerRank

 GeeksforGeeks

-(Feel free to replace your-username with your actual profile links!)

 🛠️ Tech Stack
 Language: Java (JDK 23+)